rept0id/clippy/README.md

 ![Screenshot](https://github.com/rept0id/clippy/blob/clippy_main/assets/img/screenshot1.png?raw=true)

 Clippy returns, now empowered by Electron !

 # How to use

 Once you download one of the releases, simply run the executable.

-Else, you can download source code, run `npm i` and then `npm run`.
+Else, you can download source code, and do as is descibed below (prepare, build, run).

+# Prepare

+`npm i`

+`sudo make permissions`

 # Build